This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Who is the Bubblebum inflatable booster seat for?

 The minimum requirements to use the Bubblebum travel booster car seat in the US are 4 years old and 40lbs.
 Personally, I think that’s way too young in most cases; after all, many experts recommend keeping kids in a rear-facing car seat until as close to 4 years old as possible due to their physical development, and then to transition to a forward-facing harness for several more years.
+You may find some Bubble bum reviews showcasing very young children, but those probably aren’t written by CPSTs who understand how to keep kids safer in the car.

 Why should you keep a 4 year old in a harness?
 The seatbelt is only effective if your kid uses it correctly 100% of the time.
 That means no reaching down for a dropped toy or water bottle and no slumping over when she gets drowsy from jet lag.
 If you’re traveling with a child between the ages of 3 and 5, check out this awesome portable car booster seat alternative.